OSHA Fire Safety

 • RACE

-• Which of the following must be TRUE before deciding to fight a fire?
+• Which of the following must be true before deciding to fight a fire?

 • Place the following actions in the correct order when operating a fire extinguisher.